All Episodes

 I mean, the idea that they were more sophisticated, they were more duped.

-Even if they're just willing dupes.
+They're just willing dupes.

-They were willing accomplices of the Hesbos.
+They were willing accomplices of the Hezbo's.

-This is what's wrong with modern-day liberals is they can't look at evil and see it.
+This is what's wrong with modern day liberals is they can't look at evil and see it.

 They don't want to see it.